General Education Requirements

 URB-UY 3834 Special Topics in SUE

-Tandon students have the opportunity to complete their humanities requirements at other NYU Schools and at other institutions.
-The TCS Department has created a list of approved NYU courses that satisfy the humanities requirement.
+Tandon students have the opportunity to complete some of their humanities requirements at other schools within NYU.
+The TCS Department maintains an ongoing list of approved NYU courses that satisfy the humanities requirement.

 Credits from NYUs School of Professional Studies (SPS) are not accepted at Tandon.